 /etc/apt/trusted.gpg.d/ directory.
 It makes system to accept signatures from the third-party key-holder on all other repositories in the system.
 Which means any third-party repository whose key is in there can replace any package in whole system.

 It’s a big security risk.
 Debian decides to use “signed-by” option instead for each third-party repository.
-So, it will accept the signature for only the signed repository.
+So, it will accept the signature for only that signed repository.
 And,

 apt-key will be working though with warnings last in Debian 11 / Ubuntu 22.04.